 Also make sure to use groups and FX channels, for example, you should use only 1 stereo FX channel for your reverb instead of adding the effect in every channel.
 Although it might be confusing at first, using groups and FX will make your project cleaner and simpler to work with.

-These basic tips will help you improve your mix, but don’t stop there, you can improve your mixes also by not making mistakes, in this other post we explain 7 mixing mistakes you need to avoid.
+These basic tips will help you improve your mix, but don’t stop there.
+Read our post on 7 mixing mistakes you need to avoid and steer clear of these common mistakes.

 Do you have any other tip to share?
 Leave a comment below!